unixbhaskar/Linux_Infrastructure_Management/basic_understanding_of_infra/README.md

 I had have struggle (and I am not ashamed of it) that while moving to cloud I had horrid time, indeed.
 I still (sometime) failed to understand the terminology people are trying to describe something.
 Let me give you an instance, where I got confused.

-I get into an environment where cloud is "mantra" and one of team or guy working on two things ,one proxy and second nagios.
+I get into an environment where cloud is "mantra" and one of team or guy working on two things ,one proxy and second Nagios.
 I keep hearing from the people sitting close to me the HA word for both!!
 I was excited; building HA for anything is very exciting, indeed.
-One day I was overly curious and ask one of them ;what this fuss all about HA? where is heartbeat (the software) and how it has been configured? but boy!, what I came to know that they are simply building those in two different place and using the feature of AWS  autoscalling.
+One day I was overly curious and ask one of them ;what this fuss all about HA? where is heartbeat (the software) and how it has been configured? but boy!, what I came to know that they are simply building those in two different place and using the feature of AWS auto scaling.

 I am not sure, what will be the outcome; but my conventional mind jump into building conventional way of building HA, heck..